 right before the response is sent out to the client.

 This could include some enforcement logic for CORS, logging the response, or performing some mashup or formatting.

 Because code attached to a flow hook is outside the context of the API proxy core logic, some of its behavior differs from API proxies.
 Keep the following in mind:

 - You must have permission to attach a shared flow to a flow hook.
-You must be an org admin or have permission via a custom role.
+You must be an org admin.

 - You can attach only one shared flow to each flow hook.